-Microsoft says users will be able to use the widget to type in queries or use the microphone icon for hands-free voice calls.
+Microsoft says users will be able to use the widget to type in queries or use the microphone icon for hands-free calling.
 Users will also be able to decide whether they want Bing's answers to be creative, balanced, or accurate.

-When you ask a question, Bing will display a suitable conversation format between users on the search engine.
-Like Google's Bard, if you're not satisfied with the answer, you can ask the AI to change the content or topic.
-Microsoft says it will soon be possible for users to transfer their Bing conversations from their smartphones to their desktops and vice versa.
+When you ask a question, Bing will display a suitable conversation format between users at the search engine.
+Like Google's Bard, if you are not satisfied with the answer, you can ask the artificial intelligence (AI) to change the content or topic.
+Microsoft says it will soon be able to transfer conversations with Bing from your smartphone to your desktop and vice versa.

 Users can visit the respective support pages for Android and iOS to learn how to set it up.
 Support for more countries and languages is coming soon, and the company claims to have improved the overall quality of non-English chats.